deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 ---
 id: about
-title: Modules in Falcon Server
+title: Modules in DEITY Middleware
 sidebar_label: About
 enterprise_only: true
 ---